buckyoung/CS449-Assignments/README.md

 So a working password would be "BaaCaaMaaN" or "BuckBuckaa" etc.

 ###Assignment 3
-#####My Malloc Implementation
+#####Custom Malloc Implementation
-Create a custom implementation of malloc and free -- along with a driver to test the program.
+Created a custom implementation of malloc and free -- along with a driver to test the program.
 My implementation uses the next-fit algorithm for dynamic memory management.

+###Assignment 4
+#####Linux Device Driver and Yahtzee
+My introduction to Linux device drivers and virtual file systems.
+Created a virtual file ("/dev/dice") which returns a one-byte number, in the range of 1-6 inclusive.
+Also built an implementation of Yahtzee to test the dice-rolling feature of this file.